datasciencecampus/nature_engagement_phase2/point_estimate_model/README.md

 * training_predictions.pkl - data set containing input data and predictions of daily mean for each month of the year  for each people counter location in the training data set
 * test_predictions.pkl - data set containing input data and predictions of daily mean for each month of the year  for each people counter location in the test data set
 * voting_regressor_model.pkl - saved model after training.

+The notebook uses the Pycaret Python package to train an ensemble regressor model that uses the predictions of five different regression models.

+### Train Test Split
+The model training notebook also details the approach for splitting input data into training and test data sets in the training_test_split function.
+This is done first by carrying out K-Means clustering on the coordinates of each people counter to assign a cluster label to each counter location.
+This cluster label is then used to stratify the division of data when the data is split into training and testing data sets.
+This is done to ensure that the distribution of the locations of people counters is preserved in both training and test data sets.
+The function also provides an alternative option for the stratification of data splitting using the land_type lables assigned when compiling the input data, howevere during testing this had a negative impact on model performance.

+### Feature Selection
+Also included in the model_training notebook is a function to select the final features to include in the model, this is done using Variance Inflation Factor(VIF).
+VIF is used to remove features with signigicant collinearity from the model.
+If not removed this multicollinearity can have negative impacts on model performance and interpretation.
+The VIF function in the notebook carries out VIF and sequentially removes the feature with the highest VIF score untill all features have a VIF score of less than 10 (lowe VIF score indicates less multicollinearity).

 # Generating predictions for locations without people counter data
 The model can also be used to create predictions for locations that we do not have people counter data for.
 A slight variation of the workflow must be used in this scenario due to the lack of people counter data.
 This process utilises the functions definied in the add_scripts and used to compile the input data set for the model along with a new config.json file relating to the new locations without people counter data.